American Dream Miami

-American Dream Miami is a proposed megamall and entertainment complex planned to be built in Miami-Dade County, United States.
+American Dream Miami is a proposed megamall and entertainment complex planned to be built in Miami-Dade County, Florida, United States.
 If completed, it would become the largest shopping mall in North America.
-The project shares its branding with American Dream Meadowlands in New Jersey; the second largest mall in the USA.
-The mall is being developed by the Triple Five Group, who own the 3 largest malls in North America: The Mall of America, the West Edmonton Mall, and the American Dream Meadowlands.
+The project shares its branding with American Dream in Bergen County, New Jersey; the second largest mall in the U.S. The mall is being developed by Triple Five Group, who own the three largest malls in North America: Mall of America, West Edmonton Mall, and American Dream.

 The mall is slated to contain a large indoor water park and ice rink.

-To date, ADM has yet to break ground on the project.
+However, American Dream Miami has been stalled because of financial problems, Triple Five missing state-level construction deadlines, and substantial road improvements which will not be supported by the public following criticism from competing developers.
+The developer is also having land disputes with the Graham Companies, which proposed a mixed-use development on the site rather than a shopping center with theme parks.
+Most of the delays mirror what the New Jersey American Dream would originally be developed as (Meadowlands Xanadu), which was also stalled due to financial difficulties, land disputes, and rival mall companies.